ColinPattinson/colinpattinson.github.io/_posts/2020-04-15-NHSX-updates-8.md

 One thing I helped instigate was the team participating in a consequence scanning workshop.
 It’s fab but crucially it worked even in the tightest of time frames.
 It allowed a mix of professionals to unpick the consequences of our service.
 It left us with a handful of actions that went in the backlog.

 ### Tools…
+All of this using...
-Lots of Slack - who helpfully [upgraded our workspace for free](https://www.businessinsider.com/slack-paid-plan-free-teams-fighting-coronavirus-pandemic-2020-3?r=US&IR=T)
+- Lots of Slack - who helpfully [upgraded our workspace for free](https://www.businessinsider.com/slack-paid-plan-free-teams-fighting-coronavirus-pandemic-2020-3?r=US&IR=T)
-Lots of G-suite (google docs, sheets, hangouts, etc) Lots of mapping on Miro
+- Lots of G-suite (google docs, sheets, hangouts, etc)
+- Lots of mapping on Miro
-Paper, pens & scribbles
+- Paper, pens & scribbles

 ### A fantastic team
 One thing that got us through was camaraderie & hustle.
 Everyone was skilled, passionate, good natured and rose to the challenge.
 It was insanely motivating to watch people be great and collaborate intensely.
 This is obviously incredibly fortunate to have but it’s important.
 We had a cross-organisation team that always kept a high spirit despite the demands.